sequentech/deployment-tool/doc/deployment_troubleshooting.md

-c) check that the director authority peer package, which is the authority that orchestrates the communication with other authorities, has been installed with the eopeers "--keystore /home/agoraelections/keystore.jks" parameter.
-This is needed because the TLS certificate of this authority needs to be accessible not only to nginx but also directly to agora-elections.
+c) check that the director authority peer package, which is the authority that orchestrates the communication with other authorities, has been installed with the eopeers "--keystore /home/ballotbox/keystore.jks" parameter.
+This is needed because the TLS certificate of this authority needs to be accessible not only to nginx but also directly to ballot-box.

 Also, if you ever need to uninstall the peer package of this election authority, remember to do --uninstall with the
-"--keystore /home/agoraelections/keystore.jks" parameter.
+"--keystore /home/ballotbox/keystore.jks" parameter.

-d) Check that you have restarted both nginx and agora-elections if you have changed any peer package:
+d) Check that you have restarted both nginx and ballot-box if you have changed any peer package:

-    $ sudo supevisorctl restart agora-elections && sudo service nginx restart
+    $ sudo supevisorctl restart ballot-box && sudo service nginx restart

-e) Check that the list of election authorities are correctly configured in agora-elections in the file /home/agoraelections/agora-elections/conf/application.local.conf.
+e) Check that the list of election authorities are correctly configured in ballot-box in the file /home/ballotbox/ballot-box/conf/application.local.conf.
 This is /configured during deployment in the "config.authorities", "config.director" and "config.auths" variables in "config.yml".

-4. Bear in mind that if you are using a production environment deployment, you will have two or more front-end web servers with agora-elections.
+4. Bear in mind that if you are using a production environment deployment, you will have two or more front-end web servers with ballot-box.
 This means that any of these servers might connect with the election authorities.
-The configuration of the election authorities in that case is that one of them is deemed to be the master agora server, and even though any of those agora servers (with different private ip addresses) might be the initiator of a request to the director election authority, the callback url will always point to the same master agora server ip address.
-Also, note that the TLS certificate of all the agora servers will be the same.
+The configuration of the election authorities in that case is that one of them is deemed to be the master sequent server, and even though any of those sequent servers (with different private ip addresses) might be the initiator of a request to the director election authority, the callback url will always point to the same master sequent server ip address.
+Also, note that the TLS certificate of all the sequent servers will be the same.

 ## 2. The election tally never succeeds

-a) If the election public keys are correctly created, this means that the connection between election authorities and the agora servers are usually all ok; except for a couple things:
+a) If the election public keys are correctly created, this means that the connection between election authorities and the sequent servers are usually all ok; except for a couple things:

-This usually happens when an election authority that is not the director election authority hasn't got correctly configured the ip address or TLS certificate of the agora server, and thus it has failed to download the list of ballots from that server.
+This usually happens when an election authority that is not the director election authority hasn't got correctly configured the ip address or TLS certificate of the sequent server, and thus it has failed to download the list of ballots from that server.
 This can be checked looking at the "eorchestra" log in that election authority:

     authX $ sudo supervisorctl tail -f eorchestra

-Or taking a look at nginx log in the agora server, in which the request would not reach because it's going to another ip address:
+Or taking a look at nginx log in the sequent server, in which the request would not reach because it's going to another ip address:

     $ sudo tail -f /var/log/nginx/access.log

-Note that this issue can also happen if in the agora server's nginx log the request is logged (and thus the server is being reached) but with status 401 Unauthorized because the agora web server hasn't got properly configured the TLS certificate of that election authority.
+Note that this issue can also happen if in the sequent server's nginx log the request is logged (and thus the server is being reached) but with status 401 Unauthorized because the sequent web server hasn't got properly configured the TLS certificate of that election authority.
 The TLS certificate is included in the peer package of the election authority.